2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 There is a wide range of Vietnam accommodations – from cheap hostels to luxury hotels.
 The places we stayed in Vietnam fall somewhere in the middle.
 All of the rooms we booked were air-conditioned, private rooms with ensuite bathroom and most offered an included breakfast.
 On average, we spent about $40 USD per night for hotels in Vietnam.

-Vietnam Food and Drink
+Food and Drink Prices in Vietnam

 Drinking can be downright cheap – especially in Hanoi, where they have 50 cent Bia Hoi.
-However, bottled beers cost about $2 USD and Vietnam Craft Beer (which we love) costs a lot more at $4-7 USD per pint.
+However, bottled beers cost about $2 and Vietnam Craft Beer (which we love) costs a lot more at $4-7 per pint.

 Vietnam Excursions